-MARY D. POWERS (1992): She was recognized as a Friend of the Community for what is now more than 40 years of commitment in addressing abusive police behavior and being a consistent advocate for gay and lesbian rights both in civil society and in her church as a Roman Catholic.
+MARY D. POWERS (1992): She was recognized as a Friend of the Community for what is now, at age 92, more than 40 years of commitment in addressing abusive police behavior and being a consistent advocate for gay and lesbian rights both in civil society and in her church as a Roman Catholic.